facebook

 • New for old

 This is obviously the best, and usually most expensive option for goods in transit cover and means you will get full compensation for your goods regardless of their age.
-New for old ensures that you get like for like replacements for what you are claiming.
+New for old ensures that you get like-for-like replacements for what you are claiming.
 This means the exact same, new version or the same make, same model as the goods that we lost, damaged or stolen.

 New for old gives better peace of mind to business owners.
 This option usually costs a little more but is seen to be a small price to pay in the event of loss, damage of theft.
-That being said, there are some categories of goods that won’t be covered under new for old polices.
+That being said, there are some categories of goods that won’t be covered under new for old policies.
 These tend to be the smaller, more fragile items that are prone to damage during transportation or those that quickly deteriorate with age.

 • Indemnity Cover